doohinkus/blaze/README.md

 generateFakeData(<desired customers to be generated>);

 ```
+Then run the following:
 ```
 npm run addCustomers
 ```
 Console should show updates.
-COMMENT the line!
-If you don't it will create records everytime a files changes.
-This is klunly part.
-I had to do this becuase I'm using Babel.
-This will NOT WORK becuase node doesn't "understand" ES6.
+Stop the server.
+Then run the following command:
 ```
-node <addCustomers.js>
+npm run start
 ```
-As a result, I had to resort to the above.
-I'm exploring a way to fix this.
+COMMENT This is a klunky way to add customers, but since I'm using babel, it's the most convenient way to do it.
+I'm exploring a ways to add customers in a better way.

 # Running client
 cd into the **client** directory